Healthy Summer Cookout tips!

 To be on the safe side, take care with the following summer cookout tips to make your summer cookout fun and care free.

-1. Keep Fridge temps at no higher than 40 F
+1. Keep refrigerator temperature at no higher than 40 F.

 2. Keep raw meats and poultry away from other foods to prevent cross contamination.
 Use sealed plastic bags